Professional Development Series: Getting "Tax Wise" - A free webinar for U.S. freelancers

 If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Upwork, you need to report this income on your tax return.
 But because of changes to the tax laws, freelancers—including those who earned more than $600—will not receive a Form 1099-MISC from Upwork (and your clients are not required to send you a 1099-Misc either).

 We recommend that all freelancers use your “Earnings by Client” report to accurately document your earnings.

-Most U.S. freelancers won't receive any IRS forms from their contracts on Upwork.
+Most freelancers won't receive any tax forms from their contracts on Upwork.
 However, there are two important exceptions:

 Employees paid through Upwork Payroll

 If you and your client agreed that you are an employee, you must be hired through Upwork Payroll.
 When you use the Upwork Payroll service, our staffing provider will be the employer, handle all of the withholding and payment of taxes, and provide a Form W-2.

 Freelancers who are U.S. Persons and receive over $20,000 with more than 200 transactions through Upwork

 Qualifying freelancers will receive a form called the Form 1099-K (not to be confused with the more common 1099-MISC).
 Under the Internal Revenue Code Section 6050W, Upwork will file a Form 1099-K form with the IRS for you, and you will receive a copy of your Form 1099-K via U.S. Postal Service by January 31.
 Remember that only those who have received over $20,000 in gross payments across more than 200 incoming transactions will receive a 1099-K. If you don’t meet the minimum payment threshold and/or transaction count, you will not receive any type of 1099 form.
 For example:

 - Took in $25,000 as 25 payments of $1,000 each?
 No 1099-K would be sent.